Nepiki/Guides/Zillion-(SMS).md

 ## **Achievements**

-The only missable achievement is a time based challenge to rescue Apple within 9 minutes and 15 seconds of starting the game.
+The only missable achievement is a time based challenge to rescue Apple within 9 minutes of starting the game.
 This is a very difficult achievement and all that needs to be done to try again is start a new game.

 - No Time to Waste